eldoy/presang/README.md

 // Go to your presang app directory and start the server presang serve

+// Install the presang library into your app npm i presang

 // Require the libraries inside your pages const { h } = require('presang')